-The Shops at Marina Bay Sands is quite a pleasant place to walk through and window shop.
+The Shoppes at Marina Bay Sands is quite a pleasant place to walk through and window shop.
 Its an ultra-modern mall with high-end stores and cafés.
 On the lowest level there’s a food court where you can get some cheap eats.

 The Maxwell Hawker Center

 Locals and tourists alike will tell you to go to the Maxwell Hawker Center.
 This no-frills outdoor food stall building is great for experiencing local foods.
 Expect dozens of tables bustling with people from all walks of life.
 Bring cash, as most places either don’t take credit cards or only accept local bank cards.

 The Maxwell Hawker Center is best if you’re having an earlier dinner.
 After 9 PM things start to die down and the stalls close.
 If you prefer a later dinner, make your way to Chinatown for more late-night options.
 There is a mix of food trucks and restaurants with air conditioning at the Chinatown food market.

 Take a walk through Raffles Place.
 A beautiful outdoor plaza and promenade, this is the best spot to absorb the bustle of Singapore without being surrounded by cars whirring by.
 It’s a pedestrian-only zone with plenty of shopping.

 Although I did not have the chance to visit, many locals told me they love to go to Sentosa to relax.
 Sentosa is an island south of the downtown where you can relax on the beach.
 It is reachable by transit, but a cab will be much more convenient.
 It’s one of the local’s favorite things to do other than eat at the hawker food centers.